fearthis4/PiAUISuite/README.md

-# Alternative User Interface
+# Pi Voice Control
+This is a fork of https://github.com/StevenHickson/PiAUISuite that has been modified for use in my project https://github.com/fearthis4/jarvis-pi

-Includes voicecommand, download, playvideo, and textcommand scripts
+Includes voicecommand, speech2text, run-command, mqtt scripts

 This requires: